ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 The defined variables are:

 target:
-: The variable "target" contains a hostname or IP address of a specific host to which the client wants to proxy packets.
+: The variable "target" contains a hostname or IP prefix of a specific host to which the client wants to proxy packets.
 If the "target" variable is not specified, the client is requesting to communicate with any allowable host.
-If the target is an IP address, the request will only support a single IP version.
+If the target is an IP prefix (IP address optionally followed by a percent-encoded slash followed by the prefix length in bits), the request will only support a single IP version.
 If the target is a hostname, the server is expected to perform DNS resolution to determine which route(s) to advertise to the client.
 The server SHOULD send a ROUTE_ADVERTISEMENT capsule that includes routes for all addresses that were